 Did we mention the trails are close by?
 The Blue Ridge Parkway is just outside of Asheville and is loaded with a variety of overlooks and hiking paths.
 One of our favorite spots is Craggy Pinnacle, a short hike to a 360-degree view of the Southern Appalachians.
 From this place, you can clearly see why they are called the Blue Ridge Mountains as they do, in fact, have a blue haze encapsulating them.
 Read more about this phenomenon here.

 The Asheville lifestyle is something in and of itself.
 While you have all walks of life who flock to this area of the country, there is one word that best sums up the pace of life here – easygoing.

-A primary reason people live in Asheville is the lifestyle it offers.
-It’s a place that welcomes luxury living, family memories, artist co-ops, golfers’ paradise, outdoor enthusiasts and venture capitalists.
+A primary reason people are moving to Asheville is the lifestyle it offers.
+It’s a budding city that welcomes luxury living, family memories, artist co-ops, golfers’ paradise, outdoor enthusiasts, and venture capitalists.
 The blended population promotes innovation with a culture that flourishes from locality, entrepreneurship, and originality.

 There’s a deep-rooted tradition of creating and growing from within to share and collaborate with the community – residents and tourists alike.
 The city and surrounding areas take pride in their local farmers’ markets and bluegrass festivals.
 The food and beer scenes are seemingly endless, and that also goes for the adventure that can be found in your backyard or miles of ridgetops away.